isomerpages/enterprisesg-sac-old/courses/_posts/2019-10-01-Internal-Audit-Course-Nov2019.md

 <!-- COMMENT: The double backslashes are used to denote a line break without paragraph spacing -->

 **Objective:**\\

 This 2-day course is to help the participants:

-This 2-day course is to help the participants:
 * Learn the essentials of auditing, which include the techniques in assessing the effectiveness of quality systems and indentifying areas for improvement.\\